awsdocs/amazon-eks-user-guide/doc_source/delete-cluster.md

    kubectl delete svc service-name
    ```

-1. Delete the worker node AWS CloudFormation stack\.
+1. Delete the node AWS CloudFormation stack\.

    1. List your available AWS CloudFormation stacks with the following command\.
-Find the worker node template name in the resulting output\.
+Find the node template name in the resulting output\.

       ```
       aws cloudformation list-stacks --query "StackSummaries[].StackName"
       ```

-   1. Delete the worker node stack with the following command, replacing *worker\-node\-stack* with your worker node stack name\.
+   1. Delete the node stack with the following command, replacing *node\-stack* with your node stack name\.

       ```
-      aws cloudformation delete-stack --stack-name worker-node-stack
+      aws cloudformation delete-stack --stack-name node-stack
       ```

 1. Delete the cluster with the following command, replacing *my\-cluster* with your cluster name\.